Composer's Bio: Malcolm Caluori

 since boyhood with both musical construct and recording technologies demonstrates an early creative impulse toward audio,

-and an already intense interest in music making and dramatic story telling.
-As a student,
+and an already intense interest in music making and dramatic narrative.
+As a performer,

-dramatic interpretation tournaments (partnered with future librettist Johnathan Daniel Steppe), and regularly appeared in
+dramatic interpretation tournaments (partnered with future librettist Johnathan Daniel Steppe), and would regularly appear

-leading roles in productions of plays and musicals.
-During these formative years, Caluori was introduced to operetta, much
+in leading roles in productions of plays and musicals.
+Caluori's formative influences involved operetta, much musical theatre,

 His public orchestral and conducting